harish2704/sql-chart/Readme.md

 # SQL chart
-Draw chart any SQL queries
+Draw chart for any SQL queries

 ## What is this?